 - are going to get an injection of dye or contrast agents for an x-ray procedure.
 TRIJARDY XR may need to be stopped for a short time.
 Talk to your doctor about when you should stop TRIJARDY XR and when you should start it again

 - have type 1 diabetes.
 TRIJARDY XR should not be used in people with type 1 diabetes

 - have low levels of vitamin B12 in your blood

 - are pregnant or plan to become pregnant.
 TRIJARDY XR may harm your unborn baby.
 Tell your doctor right away if you become pregnant while taking TRIJARDY XR

 - are breastfeeding or plan to breastfeed.
 TRIJARDY XR may pass into your breast milk and may harm your baby.
 Do not breastfeed while taking TRIJARDY XR

-- are a woman who has not gone through menopause (premenopausal), who does not have periods regularly or at all.
-TRIJARDY XR can cause the release of an egg from an ovary in a woman.
-This can increase your chance of getting pregnant
+- are a person who has not gone through menopause (premenopausal), who does not have periods regularly or at all.
+TRIJARDY XR can cause the release of an egg from an ovary in a person.
+This can increase your chance of getting pregnant.

 Tell your doctor about all the medicines you take, including prescription or over-the-counter medicines, vitamins, or herbal supplements.

 - insulin or other medicines that can lower your blood sugar